mbadamve/online-shopping-analysis-R/README.md

 More information aboout these packages can be found [here](https://www.rdocumentation.org/)

+## Files in the repo:

+There is one code file (R) and data(.csv) file in this repo.
+Download both of them in a single directory and run the file to see the model results and predictions.

 ## Running the file:

 It is easy to run the file in RStudio, please make sure all the packages are installed first before running the file.